mazhugasergei/markuswedler/README.md

 # Hi, I'm Sergei 👋

-<b>A front-end web developer with a passion for creating visually stunning and intuitive websites</b>
+<b>A web developer with a passion for creating visually stunning and intuitive websites</b>